 The Economics of Biodiversity Loss

-Building on evidence provided by scientific research through a call for evidence by the European Commission, the workshop developed recommendations on the way forward for the Review.
+Building on evidence provided by scientific research through a call for evidence [pdf, 30kB, English] by the European Commission, this workshop developed recommendations on the way forward for the Review.
 The Review will be conducted in two phases, with a preparatory phase running up to the Ninth Conference of the Parties of the Convention on Biological Diversity (CBD COP-9) in May 2008, and a more substantial phase until 2009, under the responsibility of the appointed Review leader, Pavan Sukhdev.

 Furthermore, it became evident that the Millennium Ecosystem Assessment is now recognised as a key reference for assessing the economics of biodiversity loss and is referred to in many papers, but its applications is incompletely dealt with in the scientific evidence reviewed.

 The final report Phase I [scoping].
-Economic analysis and synthesis can be downloaded from the Europa website.
+Economic analysis and synthesis [pdf, 1.1 MB, English] can be downloaded from the Europa website.